WHAT IS JAUNDICE?

 The word “jaundice” comes from the French word jaune, which means yellow.

-Jaundice is a yellowish staining of the skin, sclera (the white of the eyes), and mucous membranes by bilirubin, a yellow-orange bile pigment.
-Bilirubin comes mainly from the breakdown of red blood cells, and is basically a waste product that’s then disposed of by your liver.
+Jaundice is a yellowish staining of the skin, the whites of the eyes, and mucous membranes by bilirubin, a yellow-orange bile pigment.
+Bilirubin (read more about it here!) comes mainly from the breakdown of red blood cells, and is basically a waste product that your liver gets rid of.

 Jaundice usually appears when the bilirubin in your blood is more than 3 mg per dL (51.3 µmol per L).
 The classic definition of jaundice is a serum bilirubin level greater than 2.5 to 3 mg per dL (42.8 to 51.3 µmol per L) as well as having yellow skin and eyes.

 Your body processes bilirubin in 3 phases: prehepatic (before it gets to the liver), intrahepatic(whilst in the liver), and posthepatic(after leaving the liver).
 If any of these aren’t working properly you can become jaundiced.

 The human body produces about 4 mg per kg of bilirubin per day, from the breakdown of blood cells.
 Bilirubin is then transported from to the liver for conjugation (where it needs to link up with other enzymes and chemicals so that it can be removed from the body) .

 Unconjugated bilirubin (the bilirubin that hasn’t been removed by linking up with an enzyme) doesn’t dissolve in water but is soluble in fats.
 That means it can easily cross the blood-brain barrier or enter the placenta.
 The unconjugated bilirubin is conjugated (linked up with) with a sugar via the enzyme glucuronosyltransferase (the enzyme that people with GS don’t have enough of) and is then soluble in the bile.